 Teeth grinding, or bruxism, is a condition in which the patient grinds or clenches teeth in an involuntary way.
-Over time, this movement damages the patient’s teeth and may lead to jaw pain and headaches.
+Over time, this movement damages the patient's teeth and may lead to jaw pain and headaches, and cause further complications with oral health.

 Bruxism can affect both adults and children.
 Although it's more common for people to grind their teeth at night, it may also happen during the day.
 Sufferers usually aren't aware they are grinding their teeth at all.